LandSciTech/ccviR/CODE_DESIGN.md

   functions which can be tested individually, as well as used to create inputs for other parts of tests.
 - `server_setup()` checks `is_testing()` to set the relative path correctly when running tests.
+- Consider running `devtools::test(filter = "test-FILE")` to test a single file in a 'clean' session.
+Helps find out why getting warnings which are once per session, for example, without have to re-run the entire set of tests.

 ### testServer()
 - Where possible, testing is performed with the `testServer()` (Rather than